ajmeyghani/react-oldschool/readme.md

 - `yarn run dev`
 - Open `http://localhost:8080` to view the page.

-Any JavaScript file added in the `src` folder is merged into one during development and is placed in `dev-bundles/all.js`.
-Similarly, any `css` file in the `src` folder is grouped into a single css file placed in `dev-bundles/all.css`.
+Any JavaScript or CSS file added in the `src` directory will be automatically loaded in the `index` file.

 ## Build

 Run `yarn run build` to build the app.
+The artifacts will be placed in the `dist` folder.

 **Note**